-Jean Jullien‘s instantly recognisable signature style and observational take on modern life has seen him become one of the most sought after image-makers in the world.
-Often character based with his distinctive black line illustration style, his work is always well observed and very funny.
+Jean Jullien‘s instantly recognisable signature style and observational take on modern life have seen him become one of the most sought-after image-makers in the world.
+Often character based on his distinctive black line illustration style, his work is always well observed and very funny.

 After nine years of living and working in East London, he moved to New York City last October where, alongside illustration, he continues to explore other mediums such as film, animation, installations, books, clothing, product design and music projects.
 With a new playground to draw inspiration from, Jullien certainly has plenty of projects in the pipeline, as he continues to be regarded as one of the finest contemporary artists of our time...